Konice - INTERESTING PLACES AND PEOPLE -

 Bukovina, Otínsko, Zvoňák

 are forest localities about 3-5 km northwest of Konice, in the direction of Skřípov.
-When we go from Konice upwards to the Skalka forest massif and further through Bukovina , we pass through the dense forests of the Drahanská vrchovina.
-There are beautiful and sunken forest nooks , glades, mowing.
-Otínsko was especially important for us - a large part of meadows, fields and smaller woods, above which on the right is the forest Zvoňák .
-We had a bigger meadow, a smaller grove and a piece of field.
-In the upper part of Otínské luky, towards Skřípov, there was a small well with springing cold water; we refreshed ourselves at the hayloft and Daddy put a bottle of plum brandy there ...
+When we go from Konice upwards to the Skalka forest massif and further through Bukovina, we pass through the dense forests of the Drahan highlands.
+There are beautiful and sunken forest nooks, clearings, thickets of small trees.
+The Otínsko region was especially important for us - a large area of meadows, fields and smaller woods, above which is the Zvonák forest on the right side.
+We had a bigger meadow, a smaller grove and a piece of field there.
+In the upper part of Otínské luky, towards Skřípov, there was a small well with springing cold water; we refreshed her at the haymaker and Dad put a bottle of plum brandy there to cool off ...

 ....... picture ..........